Satoimo and Nagaimo Soymilk Stew

 Directions

-1. Peel the Japanese taro and chop into bite-size pieces.
-Peel the yam, and cut into 2 cm (0.8 in.) thick rounds.
+1. Peel the satoimo and chop into bite-sized pieces.
+Peel the nagaimo, and slice into 2 cm (0.8 in.) thick rounds.

 2. Separate the broccoli into florets.

-3. Chop the chicken thigh into bite-size chunks.
+3. Chop the chicken thigh into bite-sized chunks.

 4. Melt the butter in a heavy pot and saute the onions until translucent.

-5. Add in (3) and cook until the color begins to change then add in (1).
+5. Place in (3) and cook until the color begins to change then add in (1).

-6. Sprinkle in the flour, cook until the mixture is no longer powdery and then add in the chicken stock.
+6. Sprinkle on the flour, cook until dissolved, then pour in the chicken stock.

-7. Once boiling add in (2), cook until the taro can be easily pierced with a toothpick then simmer over low heat while stirring.
+7. Once boiling add in (2), cook until the satoimo can be easily pierced with a toothpick then simmer over low heat while stirring.

-8. Once the mixture thickens add in the soymilk and adjust the flavor with soy sauce and pepper.
+8. When the mixture thickens, add in the soymilk and adjust the flavor with soy sauce and pepper.

 • Once cooled the soymilk will curdle, so this dish is best enjoyed hot.